rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed pagination on quiz/survey list
 * Fixed poll results for multiple questions
 * Fixed several notices and warnings
+* Cache all poll results like survey results
 * Optimisation on several sections

 = 2.8 =